rongarret/scache/README.md

 2. It will not reveal the secret if STDOUT is a TTY.
-This is easily subverted by piping the output to CAT, but provides a measure of protection againt displaying the secret on the terminal by accident.
+This is easily subverted by piping the output to CAT, but provides a measure of protection against displaying the secret on the terminal by accident.

 3. The cache will time out after a user-settable period of time.